tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-handling/observation-collection-creation.rst

 Manual Creation of Observation Collections
 ==========================================

-In addition to loading observations from pre-defined file types (such as ODF or IFMS files), or simulating observations within the Tudat environment, users can manually create an :class:`~tudatpy.estimation.observations.ObservationCollection` from external data sources, such as experimental measurements or pre-processed Python arrays.
+In addition to loading observations from pre-defined file types (such as ODF or IFMS files), or simulating observations within the Tudat environment, users can manually create an :class:`~tudatpy.estimation.observations.ObservationCollection` from arbitrary data sources, such as experimental measurements or pre-processed Python arrays.
 This allows the use of Tudat's estimation and plotting utilities on user-provided datasets.

 Defining Single Observation Sets
 --------------------------------

-The building block of a manual collection is the :class:`~tudatpy.estimation.observations.SingleObservationSet`.
+The building block of an observation collection is the :class:`~tudatpy.estimation.observations.SingleObservationSet`.
 This object encapsulates the data for a specific observable type associated with a specific link definition.

 To create a single observation set, you must define the link ends, provide the observation times and values, and specify the reference link end.
 The observation collection is then created by passing a list of single observation sets to the :class:`~tudatpy.estimation.observations.ObservationCollection` constructor.